sigstore/root-signing-staging/README.md

 #### Publishing and automated testing

-Online signing leads to a "preproduction" staging deployment at https://sigstore.github.io/root-signing-staging/.
+Online signing leads to a "testing" staging deployment at https://sigstore.github.io/root-signing-staging/.
 This is a fully functional TUF reppository that is then used to run both generic TUF client tests and Sigstore specific client tests (with cosign and other sigstore clients).
-Successful tests lead to a "production" staging deployment at https://tuf-repo-cdn.sigstage.dev/.
+Successful tests lead to a "final" staging deployment at https://tuf-repo-cdn.sigstage.dev/.

 ### Workflows